 Dr. Goonan’s research interests include recreation impact analysis, park sustainability and visitor disturbance projections.
 She has published academic papers in various national journals, including the Journal of Park and Recreation Administration and the Journal of Environmental Management.
-Dr. Goonan also teaches for Semester in the Parks, an SUU program where students can earn up to 18 general education credits in classes taught on-site at Bryce Canyon National Park.
+Dr. Goonan also taught for the Semester in the Parks and Jumpstart - Our National Parks programs at SUU.
+She has also led Partners in the Parks projects to introduce Honors students from across the country to our great national parks.

 Industry Expertise (3)